You're everyone's everything.

-I help parents find steady ground when everything feels like too much.
+I help sandwich generation parents find steady ground when everything feels like too much.

 Can't Stop Yelling at Your Kids?